ericoporto/fgmk/CONTRIBUTING.md

 There are several ways one could contribute to the fgmk project.
 This guide should help you getting started.

+The first rule is don't be afraid of opening issues.
+They don't have to be code related only.

 ## Table of Contents

 [Introduction](#introduction)